-The Office has four branches; Executive, Strategic Engagement, People & Services, and Honours and Awards which all report through the Deputy Official Secretary to the Official Secretary in his capacity as Chief Executive Officer.
+The Office has six branches; Executive, Communications and Creativity, Strategic Engagement, People & Services, Digital Services, and Honours and Awards which all report through the Deputy Official Secretary to the Official Secretary in his capacity as Chief Executive Officer.

-The Executive area together with the Strategic Engagement branch provide direct support to the Governor-General by planning, organising and managing a forward program of national and international engagements; advising on contextual matters, public communications and other issues; and drafting briefings, speeches and messages.
-Management of household operations and representational activities at Government House and Admiralty House also fall within the responsibilities of the two branches.
+The Executive area together with the Strategic Engagement branch provide direct support to the Governor-General by planning, organising and managing a forward program of national and international engagements.
+Representational activities at Government House and Admiralty House also fall within the responsibilities of the two branches.
 Other responsibilities include responding to a large volume of communications from the public and handling visits to Government House by thousands of guests and school children each year.